Xe/site/blog/creators-code-2018-09-18.markdown

 help as a guide to go back to when you feel you have gone astray.
 I want the [Creator's Code][cc] to be such a statement of intention.
-I want it to focus the creations and using them to enrich their creators as well as others who just happen to read its code.
+I want it to focus the creations and using them to enrich their creators as well as others who just happen to read its code, not to mention the end users and their users who don't even know or care about our role in their life.
+Our creations serve them too.

+We create things that let people create things for other people to enjoy.

 I hope this code of conduct helps to serve as a minimalist alternative to others.
 I do not want anyone to push this onto anyone.
 Making a decision to use a code